trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-get-into-the-zoo.md

 ## Hunting and Gifting

-At the time of the establishment of the first zoological gardens dubbed 'modern' or 'scientific', especially in Europe and North America around the middle of the 19th century, all the animals exhibited there and not native to the area were captured in the wild, see also [[story.Catching Animals]].
+At the time of the establishment of the first zoological gardens dubbed 'modern' or 'scientific', especially in Europe and North America around the middle of the 19th century, all the animals exhibited there and not native to the area were captured in the wild, see also [[story.catching-animals]].
 The hunters were local amateurs or professionals, or specially dispatched trappers who were either paid by a company, or who caught the animals at their own expense and then offered them up for sale.
 Although animals of native species were also caught wild, collections of these were often dominated by those bred in the former menageries of manorial estates or in the early animal collections of particular cities.
 This was especially the case for hoofed animal species, pheasants, and indigenous rodents.

 Many of the non-native animals in the early days of European zoos were [[Gifts|story.Gifting Objects]] from the ruling prince of a given territory.
 These, in turn, might have received them as gifts themselves from other rulers or heads of state, or been presented with them by explorers or nobles.
 The latter might have caught or bought the animal themselves.
 Gifts of animals were always especially valent as political gestures.
 A diplomatic value was attributed to the possession of these animals.
 This value depended on how rare or dangerous, how large or heavy an animal was, and whether it was a species previously unknown in the context of European gift-giving.
 This was related to the fact that the acquisition of these animals often involved great expense and therefore the animals also had financial market value, which was translated into diplomatic value through the act of gift-giving.